Radule-Bulatovic/frontend-assignment/README.md

 `npm install`

-`npm dev`
+`npm run dev`

 The first command will install all the required dependencies for the project.
 The second command will start the development server and open the React project in your default browser.

-You can check out application on http://localhost:5173/
+You can check out application on URL displayed on your terminal (usually http://localhost:5173/).

 # Embedding App Dev Frame